Northern Valley Indian Health logo

 Thank you for being a patient of Northern Valley Indian Health.
 Our goal is to provide our patients with quality compassionate care.
 Your feedback is valuable as it provides us with information that enables us to meet the needs of our patients.

-We are offering COVID-19 vaccines to patients 6 months or older.
+We are offering the COVID-19 vaccine to patients 6 months or older.
+Also inquire about vaccines for pneumonia and Influenza (Flu).
 Call your local clinic to make an appointment.

 COVID-19